Hong Kong: Competition Commission

 - the Guideline on Applications for a Decision under sections 9 and 24 (Exclusions and Exemptions) and section 15 (Block Exemption Orders).

-These draft guidelines were issued on 9 October 2014 for a two-month public consultation period.
-They are intended to provide general guidance on how the Commission will interpret and apply relevant provisions of the Ordinance.
-However, the guidelines do not have binding legal effect and notably do not bind the Tribunal or other courts.
-The first three guidelines provide detailed explanations on the key concepts and the economic rationale of the first conduct rule, the second rule, and the merger rule respectively.
-The conduct rule guidelines use in abundance hypothetical examples that reflect market situations likely to be found in Hong Kong, in order to help the reader relate competition theories and analysis to real life scenarios.
+The guidelines are intended to provide general guidance on how the Commission will interpret and apply relevant provisions of the Ordinance.
+The first three guidelines provide detailed explanations of the key concepts and the economic rationale of the First Conduct Rule, the Second Conduct Rule, and the Merger Rule respectively.
+The conduct rule guidelines use hypothetical examples that reflect market situations likely to be found in Hong Kong, in order to help the reader relate competition theories and analysis to real-life scenarios.
 Statutory exclusions and exemptions, as well as market definition methodologies, are discussed at length in the conduct rule guidelines.
-Guidance on how to file a voluntary merger notification, and on merger-related application and investigation procedures are provided in the merger guideline.
-Procedural guidance other than those relating to merger control is to be found in the three general process guidelines.
+Guidance on how to file a voluntary merger notification and on merger-related application and investigation procedures are provided in the merger guideline.
+Procedural guidance other than that relating to merger control can be found in the three general process guidelines.

 Education and advocacy

-Besides the media campaigns, a number of competition law seminars have been organised specifically targeting SMEs.
+Besides the media campaigns, nine free competition law seminars have been organised, specifically targeting SMEs, trade associations and the public.
 The seminars focus on the fundamental principles of the law, and seek to deliver simple and clear messages to the audience by avoiding overly complicated legal and economic technicalities.
 While the Commission is not in a position to give legal advice on specific cases, we make an effort to address questions from the floor with a principle-based answer and, wherever possible, by offering practical compliance guidance.
-So far, the number of registrations to these seminars has consistently exceeded expectation, and the feedback is very positive.
+The number of registrations to these seminars has consistently exceeded expectation, and the feedback is very positive.
 As the body of implementing rules and guidance develops, the Commission will continue to host public seminars so as to keep businesses up to date on the latest compliance and enforcement information.

 Cross-agency and international cooperation

 The Commission expects to work alongside other agencies in its enforcement of the Ordinance.
 According to section 159 of the Ordinance, the Commission shares concurrent jurisdiction with the Communications Authority in relation to competition matters in the telecommunications and broadcasting sectors.
+A memorandum of understanding has been signed between the Communications Authority and the Commission for purposes of coordinating the performance of their functions under section 161 of the Ordinance.
 A level of cooperation with other sectoral regulators (especially those regulating organisations exempted from the Ordinance) can also be envisaged.
-Furthermore, when the Commission exercises its more intrusive investigatory powers such as entering and searching premises, police assistance may sometimes be required.
+Furthermore, when the Commission exercises its more intrusive investigatory powers, such as entering and searching premises, police assistance may sometimes be required.

-Inter-agency cooperation with authorities from different jurisdictions is another aspect that we are considering and looking forward to.
-As an initial profile-building and networking step, the Commission joined the International Competition Network in 2013 and participated in various international and regional conferences and forums to make its presence known in the global competition community.
+Inter-agency cooperation with authorities from different jurisdictions is another aspect that we are looking forward to.
+The Commission is a member and active participant of established networks such as the International Competition Network, and has participated in various international and regional conferences and forums to make its presence known in the global competition community.
 We have also established bilateral contacts with numerous overseas counterparts.